JerryAr-Offline/SMLE/README.md

 The gun firing 7.62x54R Russian cartridge,which is unforgivable

 (BUT I can't bear with fake .303 model anymore)

+(Huge thanks to Arpy who helps made the wooden texture for me.)

 &nbsp;

 ### Preview